 What is thimerosal?

 is a preservative still used in some versions of the flu vaccine to prevent contamination.
-Thimerosal contains a different type of mercury called ethylmercury.
+Thimerosal contains a type of mercury called ethylmercury.
 Ethylmercury breaks down and leaves the body more quickly than methylmercury (the type of mercury found in the environment) and is much less likely to accumulate in the body and cause harm.
 A thimerosal-free influenza vaccine is defined as having less than 1.0 microgram of mercury per 0.5 milliliter dose.

 Ask your doctor, nurse or clinic about mercury-free flu vaccines for you or your child or if you have more questions about this law.